 Many courses below have prerequisites that need to be met; see advisor for details.

 |Select one from the following:||3-6|

-3 of 6 credits count toward minor core.
-Remaining 3 credits may apply to minor electives
+3 of 6 credits count toward the Core Biology requirement.
+The remaining 3 credits may apply toward minor electives.

 |Human Dimensions of the Environment|